Doron Mitchell '14

 Pascale lives in Windsor Hills CA, where she works as an attorney and as a mother of a 2 year old daughter.
 “I got my JD (at Loyola) after I got my MFA in Costume Design from CalArts and worked in the film industry for 6 years.
 I still enjoy doing both—law and costuming.
 It’s an odd pairing.”
 Los Angeles is where her family and friends and husband are (he works at Disney in ITS), along with two dogs.
 Contact Pascale at email@example.com.

 Thaddeus Phillips ‘94

 Thaddeus lives in New York and Bogota and sometimes Philadelphia.
 He is the founder and director of award-winning Lucidity Suitcase International.
 Their last project in New York was a collaboration with Wilhelm Brothers and Company, entitled RED-EYE to Havre de Grace; it received national attention and acclaim, making 10 Top Lists in TimeOut and the New York Times.
 His other work includes 17 Border Crossings (international venues), the action opera Flamingo/Winnebago featuring Le Chat Lunatique w/Muni Kulasinghe, and the one-man show El Conquistador (New York, Philadelphia, Bogota).
 Presently, he is working on The Amazing Adventures of Barry Seal, set to premiere at Philadelphia FringeArts.
+He has also just received the Doris Duke Performing Artist Award along with Mark Morris, Lynn Nottage, Janie Geiser, and Taylor Mac, among others.
+This year, he’s going to be in Stockholm, Seoul, Hong Kong, and Poland directed and art making.
 Contact Thaddeus at www.luciditysuitcase.org.